dxfrontier/cds-ts-repository/README.md

 class MyRepository extends BaseRepository<MyEntity> {
   ...
   constructor() {
-    super('MyEntity') // MyService.MyEntity CDS entity
+    super(MyEntity) // MyService.MyEntity CDS entity
   }

   aMethod() {

-    // BaseRepository predefined methods using the 'MyEntity' entity
+    // BaseRepository predefined methods using the MyEntity entity
-    // All methods parameters will allow only parameters of type 'MyEntity'
+    // All methods parameters will allow only parameters of type MyEntity

     const result1 = await this.create(...)
     const result2 = await this.createAll(...)